janverschelde/PHCpack/src/doc/source/refman.rst

 on all three operating systems.
 The message passing with MPI has not been tested on Windows.
-The development of the accelerator code with NVIDIA CUDA was done on Linux computers.
+The development of the accelerator code with NVIDIA CUDA was done on Linux computers and gaming laptops running Windows.

 The Python code was developed and tested on Linux and MacOS X, not on Windows.